bibendovsky/cmake_sdl2w/README.md

-CMake wrapper for SDL2 module.
+# CMake wrapper for SDL2 module.

+## Notes
+- If you are using target `SDL2W::SDL2Wmain` make sure it linked before `SDL2W::SDL2W`.